 No. NYC oversees the operations of the program but it is self-funded through the sale of your donations.

 Why was Housing Works selected as the charitable partner for re-fashioNYC?

 Of the many charitable organizations that answered New York City’s partnership offer, Housing Works proposed the best plan for getting the most value out of the donations and routing them back to help New Yorkers in need.
 According to this partnership, Housing Works is the sole and exclusive textile recycler operating on behalf of New York City.

 Housing Works is a healing community of people living with and affected by HIV/AIDS.
 Their mission is to end the dual crises of homelessness and AIDS through relentless advocacy, the provision of lifesaving services, and entrepreneurial businesses that sustain their efforts.

 Why can’t clothing be left at the curb for recycling collection?

 If these materials get wet, their value is destroyed.
 Placing a free re-fashioNYC donation bin at your building allows people to bring clothing and linens to a convenient and dry location.
 This ensures that items remain valuable and can go to good use.
 It also offers a way for us to provide tax receipts for donations.

-How can I improve recycling in my apartment building?back to top
+How can I improve recycling in my apartment building?

 You can improve recycling in your building with NYC’s Apartment Building Recycling Initiative (ABRI).
 Through ABRI, participants work with the Department of Sanitation’s Bureau of Waste Prevention, Reuse and Recycling to educate building residents and staff about the three R’s: Reduce, Reuse, Recycle.